 Marzipan contains no flour; it forms a dough-like consistency when mixed and can be covered with melted chocolate or used to layer cakes.

-Almonds, sugar, and egg whites are the basic ingredients for marzipan, but some recipes may also include almond extract, corn syrup, food coloring, or bitter almonds instead of regular almonds.
-Marzipan is often used in holiday baking and can easily be made from scratch using a food processor.
+Almonds, (almond flour), sugar paste, and egg whites are the basic ingredients for marzipan, but some recipes may also include almond extract, corn syrup, food coloring, or bitter almonds instead of regular almonds.

 What is marzipan made of?
 The answer is sugar, honey, almond meal, egg whites, and extracts.